huggingface/blog/deploy-vertex-ai.md

 [<u>here</u>](https://cloud.google.com/blog/topics/developers-practitioners/pytorch-google-cloud-how-deploy-pytorch-models-vertex-ai)
 for more details.

+The series first introduced you to TensorFlow Serving for locally deploying a vision model from 🤗 Transformers.
+In the second post, you learned how to scale that local deployment with Docker and Kubernetes.
 We hope this series on the online deployment of TensorFlow vision models was beneficial for you to take your ML toolbox to the next level.
 We can’t wait to see what you build with these tools.

 # Acknowledgements